PureCycle Technologies (NYSE:PCT) Price Target Lowered to $11.00 at Cowen

-PureCycle Technologies (NYSE:PCT – Get Rating) had its price objective lowered by equities research analysts at Cowen from $15.00 to $11.00 in a research note issued on Friday, The Fly reports.
-Cowen’s target price would suggest a potential upside of 60.82% from the company’s previous close.
+PureCycle Technologies (NYSE:PCT – Get Rating) had its price objective reduced by Cowen from $15.00 to $11.00 in a research note released on Friday, The Fly reports.
+Cowen currently has an outperform rating on the stock.

-Separately, Stifel Nicolaus initiated coverage on PureCycle Technologies in a research note on Thursday, September 15th.
-They issued a “buy” rating and a $15.00 price objective for the company.
+Separately, Stifel Nicolaus started coverage on PureCycle Technologies in a report on Thursday, September 15th.
+They issued a buy rating and a $15.00 price objective for the company.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Tyler Stone Wealth Management raised its stake in shares of PureCycle Technologies by 8,544.0% during the 1st quarter.
-Tyler Stone Wealth Management now owns 8,644 shares of the company’s stock worth $69,000 after purchasing an additional 8,544 shares in the last quarter.
-Amalgamated Bank bought a new position in shares of PureCycle Technologies in the 1st quarter valued at approximately $70,000.
-Envestnet Asset Management Inc. bought a new position in shares of PureCycle Technologies in the 1st quarter valued at approximately $81,000.
-Principal Financial Group Inc. bought a new position in shares of PureCycle Technologies in the 1st quarter valued at approximately $83,000.
-Finally, Victory Capital Management Inc. bought a new position in shares of PureCycle Technologies in the 3rd quarter valued at approximately $97,000.
-66.66% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the company.
+Tyler Stone Wealth Management grew its holdings in PureCycle Technologies by 8,544.0% during the 1st quarter.
+Tyler Stone Wealth Management now owns 8,644 shares of the company’s stock valued at $69,000 after purchasing an additional 8,544 shares during the last quarter.
+Amalgamated Bank bought a new position in shares of PureCycle Technologies during the first quarter valued at approximately $70,000.
+Envestnet Asset Management Inc. purchased a new stake in PureCycle Technologies during the first quarter valued at approximately $81,000.
+Principal Financial Group Inc. purchased a new stake in PureCycle Technologies during the first quarter valued at approximately $83,000.
+Finally, Victory Capital Management Inc. purchased a new stake in PureCycle Technologies during the third quarter valued at approximately $97,000.
+Hedge funds and other institutional investors own 66.66% of the company’s stock.

 PureCycle Technologies, Inc produces recycled polypropylene (PP).
 The company holds a license for restoring waste PP into ultra-pure recycled resin.
 Its recycling process separates color, odor, and other contaminants from plastic waste feedstock to transform it into virgin-like resin.
 The company was founded in 2015 and is headquartered in Orlando, Florida.